syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.MVC/editing/edit-types.md

 ### Render MaskedTextBox component while editing

 Use the cell edit template feature of the Grid to render the MaskedTextBox component in the Grid edit form.
-In the below sample, the MaskedTextBox component is rendered in the Mask column.
+In the following sample, the MaskedTextBox component is rendered in the Mask column.

 {% if page.publishingplatform == "aspnet-core" %}